5.4 Introducing the Abacus

 (Download the letter with the additional question.)

-4. Preparing to introduce the Abacus
+5. Preparing to Introduce the Abacus

 - Print two new class lists for recording Tips: one for whole-class teaching and one for working independently.

 - Print the ‘Future Behaviour Letter’ on yellow and orange paper (for whole-class teaching) and on white paper (for independent work).
-The colour allows you to see:

-- during whole-class teaching, at which phase of the lesson the letter was assigned.
+The colour allows you to see whether the letter was assigned during whole-class teaching or independent work or during whole-class teaching, at which phase of the lesson the letter was assigned.

 - Continue to use the ‘Triangle’ (Managing Expectations) and the ‘Framework’.